adrian-pascual/blogdown-site/hugo_coder/content/posts/2022-01-30-skateboarding-and-statistics/index.en.markdown

 ## [5] "2017 Daughters Of Doom  Open"
 ```

-gender isn't included as a variable in the inital data set.
-I used REGEX to identify whether a contest was male or female by detecting strings like "Male", "Men's", "Women's", etc in the contest title.
+Gender isn't included as a variable in the initial data set.
+I used REGEX to identify whether a contest was male or female by detecting strings like "Woman", "Man, "Male", etc in the contest title.
 Then I created a separate variable labeled "gender" that contained either "F" or "M" depending on the type of event.

 ```r